lskyset/priconne-asset-extractor/README.md

 ## Requires

-[UsmToolkit](https://github.com/Rikux3/UsmToolkit) (audio and video) : Download in the release page and put it in the root folder or if you already have it somewhere edit the paths in `src/config.py` instead
+[UsmToolkit](https://github.com/Rikux3/UsmToolkit) (audio and video) : Download in the release page (windows only) and put it in the root folder or if you already have it somewhere edit the paths in `src/config.py` instead.
+For non windows users that don't have UsmToolkit you'll have to build it yourself for your platform.

 ## Depends on